Thyroid and Neck Surgery Made Easy -- How to Become a Patient at the Clayman Thyroid Center.

-Because of Dr. Clayman's expertise, people from all over the US and many other countries travel to Tampa to have thyroid surgery or be cured of their thyroid cancer.
-Because of Dr. Clayman's unparalleled experience there are also unparalleled results.
-Their publications have established the standard of surgical excellence and control of persistent/recurrent papillary thyroid cancer and even aggressive/invasive thyroid cancers.
-For patients with small thyroid cancers, with or without spread to neck lymph nodes, nearly 99% of patients are cured at their very first visit with him-almost all via an operation that takes between 30-60 minutes, going home between 1 and 2 hours after surgery or staying over night depending upon the required surgery .
-We strive for a cure rate of over 99% because we simply can't allow patients to go through the trouble of getting to Tampa and not being cured.
-However, don't let the fact that Dr. Clayman performs so many thyroid operations make you think that they don't treat all of their patients well.
-They do!
-In fact, every patient is given our Dr. Clayman's mobile phone number so they have access to him if the need arises.
-We don't have an answering service!
-Importantly, we do not have students or surgery residents or fellows performing any thyroid operations (this is important to you!).
-There simply is no way to perform this quality of surgery with the expertise Dr. Clayman provides while having a surgeon in training being the person performing the operation.
+Because of our expertise, people from all over the US and many other countries travel to Tampa to have thyroid surgery or be cured of their thyroid cancer.
+Our publications have established the standard of surgical excellence and control of persistent/recurrent papillary thyroid cancer and even aggressive/invasive thyroid cancers.
+For patients with small thyroid cancers, with or without spread to neck lymph nodes, nearly 99% of patients are cured at their very first visit with us - almost all via an operation that takes between 30-60 minutes, going home a few hours after surgery or staying over night depending upon the required surgery .
+Importantly, we do not have students or surgery residents or fellows performing any thyroid operations (this is important to you).
+There is no way to perform this quality of surgery while having a surgeon in training being the person performing the operation.
 Click here to read more about Dr. Gary Clayman.